 In athletes, shoulder instability is caused by certain motions used in tackling or pitching, for example.
 These motions put great force on the shoulder, stretching the shoulder ligaments over time.
 It can cause pain that comes on either quickly or over time, a feeling that the shoulder is loose, or a weakness in the arm.
 Treatment includes rest, physical therapy or surgery.

-A shoulder separation, or sprain, occurs when the ligaments that hold the clavicle to the roof of the shoulder tear.
+A shoulder separation, or sprain, happens when the ligaments that hold the clavicle to the roof of the shoulder tear.
 If this happens, the clavicle is pushed out of place and forms a bump at the top of the shoulder.
-Sprains often occur during a fall, when your hand or arm is outstretched to stop the fall, or when you fall on a hard surface.
-It causes severe pain when the sprain occurs, a misshapen shoulder, and decreased shoulder movement.
+Sprains often happen during a fall, when your hand or arm is outstretched to stop the fall, or when you fall on a hard surface.
+When the sprain happens, it causes severe pain, a misshapen shoulder, and decreased shoulder movement.
 Treatment depends on the severity of the sprain.
 To help decrease pain and swelling, apply ice right after the injury.
 Keeping the arm in a sling to limit the movement of the shoulder lets ligaments to heal.
 This is followed by physical therapy exercises.
 Sometimes, surgery is needed.